Crane Inspection, Assembly, and Safe Operation Instructions

 Crane Installation and Assembly

 When setting up the crane, the legs should not be skewed.
-Legs should be positioned at 90° angles from the beam, as show in the “from the ceiling” views below:
+Legs should be positioned at 90° angles from the beam, as shown in the “from the ceiling” views below:

 Lifting Equipment and Rigging